 If it’s your first time in Japan, it’s probably hard enough to find your way back to the low-budget hotel after a short stroll, let alone locate the money-changing place that will give you the best deal.
 So we thought we’d help.
 Here are your top options to exchange currency in Tokyo.

-The cheapest way to convert currency to Japanese Yen
+The cheapest way to send money to Japan

-For longer-term visitors and those who live in Japan and have a bank account here, the cheapest way we have found to send money to Japan is using OFX currency exchange.
+For people not residing long-term in Japan, the cheapest way we have found to send money to Japan is using OFX currency exchange.
 They offer the closest rates we’ve seen to the inter-bank rate, they are very quick and simple to use, plus you can do the entire process online.
-You create an account with them (they give special discounts to cheapos), place a currency order e.g. buying $xxxx worth of yen, transfer them the money, and then they transfer the yen to your bank account in Japan.
+You create an account with them (they give special discounts to cheapos), place a currency order (e.g. buying $xxxx worth of yen), transfer them the money, and then they transfer the yen to your bank account in Japan.
 It usually takes just 1–2 days.

 For more information on the various ways to send money to Japan, take a look at this article.
-And if you’re wanting to send your hard-earned yen out of the country, give our article on the cheapest way to transfer money out of Japan a read.
+And if you’re wanting to transfer your hard-earned yen out of the country, give our article about the cheapest ways to send money from Japan a read.

-Our advice—if your own bank doesn’t charge (much) for overseas withdrawals, use an ATM here.
+Our advice: if your own bank doesn’t charge (much) for overseas withdrawals, use an ATM here.
 Otherwise, change your money to yen before you leave your own country — you’ll probably get a much better deal.
-At the very least, use the links above to compare the rates before you fly.